WorodOdetallah/Java-/README.md

 /// - Integrate Random: Use java.util.Random for generating random numbers and data.

 //// - Develop Basic Classes: Create essential classes to build the project's framework and functionality.

+///// - Questions 4-15 you can take it to one file and run ( we have cases)